Nomad-Media/samples-js/media-manager/Readme.md

 In the nomad-sdk/js directory there are two versions of the Nomad SDK.
 There is the sdk.min.js file which is a minified version of the sdk, and the sdk-debug.js file which is a concatenated version of the sdk.
 The sdk-debug file will show you all the parameter documentation and readable code.

-## Tabels
+## Tables

 There are tables for episodes, videos, and series.
-The tables contain information about the contnet and the thumbnail image.
+The tables contain information about the content and the thumbnail image.

 ![](images/episode-table.png)